AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 - Redirect an attack from the thing you defend to yourself
 - Halve the attack’s effect or damage
-- Open up the attacker to an ally giving that ally +1 forward against the attacker
+- Open up the attacker to an ally, giving that ally +1 forward against the attacker
 - Deal damage to the attacker equal to your level

+When you’re no longer near what you defend or you stop devoting your attention to incoming attacks, you lose all remaining hold.

 ---